 How to Downgrade iOS 10.3 to iOS 10.2.1

-Here are the steps you need to downgrade from iOS 10.3 to iOS 10.2.1.
+Here are the steps you need to downgrade from iOS 10.3 or IOS 10.3.1 to iOS 10.2.1.
 You cannot downgrade to iOS 9.3 or to iOS 9.2, which is frustrating for some users.
 You cannot downgrade back to a jailbreak-able version of iOS 10 either.

 Backup Your iPhone

 Before you start you should make sure that your iPhone or iPad is backed up to your computer.
 You can’t restore a iOS 10.3 backup to your iPhone after you downgrade to iOS 10.2.1, but it is important to make sure you have a backup in case something does go wrong.

 When you downgrade you will need to completely erase your iPhone.
 If you have a backup from iOS 10 you can restore to that.

 To do this you will need to plug into your Mac or PC using a Lightning cable and you will need to make sure that you have the iOS 10.2.1 update file for your device.

 Here’s where you can download iOS 10.2.1 ipsw files for any of the iPhone or iPad devices that runs this update.